Denis-Atikpladza/Games/README.md

 The AI's are a latter project I am planning on working on right now they are 3 very simple algorithms first avaliable move, greedy move and random

+A UML diagram provided (JPG file) that shows the entire system and it's interactions.

 # How to play and launch:
 download project on whatever IDE you prefer